openstack-infra/infra-specs/specs/unified_mirrors.rst

 1. A new wheel_mirror.pp manifest should be added to mirror.pp to provide room for our built wheels, hosted at /wheel.
-2. A wheel build job should be created, to build our wheels from the global upper-constraint requirements.
+2. A wheel build job should be created, to build our wheels from the global upper-constraint requirements and write the output into AFS.
-3. A wheel distribution job should be created to rsync those wheels to our wheel mirror directories.
+3. A volume release job should be created to release the data to read-write AFS volumes if the wheel update is successful.
 4. Our nodepool slaves should be instructed to use the new wheel mirror in addition to our pypi mirror.

 The following work will need to be completed in order to create an npm mirror.
 Goal: http://mirror.<region>.<cloud>.openstack.org/npm

-1. A new npm_mirror.pp manifest should be added to mirror.pp, to provide an npm mirror replication service (using registry-static) hosted at /npm.
+1. A new npm_mirror.pp manifest should be added to mirror_update.pp, to provide an npm mirror replication service (using registry-static) hosted in AFS.
 2. NodeJS and NPM will be added to our nodepool slaves.
 This is to simplify the next step.
 3. The nodepool slaves should be instructed to use the new npm mirror, where